wineslab/deepsense-spectrum-sensing-datasets/README.md

 # Dataset Release: A Real World IEEE 802.11 a/g and Simulated LTE-M Uplink Dataset for Spectrum Hole Detection

-This repository contains the code and links to the datasets curated and used in [_DeepSense: Fast Wideband Spectrum Sensing Through Real-Time In-the-Loop Deep Learning_] [deepsense].
+This repository contains the code and links to the datasets curated and used in _[DeepSense: Fast Wideband Spectrum Sensing Through Real-Time In-the-Loop Deep Learning]_.
 The paper can be found for free here and cited using they key or citation found at the bottom: